-Although there can be many practical and methodological reasons for this current situation of separate analyses in HTA, one fundamental problem is that the analysis of these different types of impact (e.g. safety, clinical effectiveness, cost-effectiveness, ELSI) are seen as completely different in their epistemic nature (Refolo, Sacchini, 2016).
+Although there can be many practical and methodological reasons for this current situation of separate analyses in HTA, one fundamental problem is that the analysis of these different types of impact (e.g., safety, clinical effectiveness, cost-effectiveness, ELSI) are seen as completely different in their epistemic nature (i.e. 'epistemology' is the study of the nature, origin, and scope of knowledge; Refolo, Sacchini, 2016).
 This distinction between different types of analysis suggests that there are different ways of studying a health technology:

-(1) Through empirical research (e.g. studying safety, clinical- and cost-effectiveness)
+(1) Through empirical research (e.g., studying safety, clinical and cost-effectiveness)

-(2) Through normative inquiry (e.g. studying ethical, legal, and social implications)
+(2) Through normative inquiry (e.g., studying ethical, legal, and social implications)